LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic01-3-OverviewPart2.md

   - Only the boat can be used to cross the river (no wading or swimming).
   - If the zombies on either side of the river outnumber the humans, they will kill them.

   (The traditional problem was about cannibals and missionaries, but that seems a bit inappropriate by today's standards.
-This version[^3] is the same problem but with different characters.)
+This version[^2] is the same problem but with different characters.)

+  Here is a [state-space solution from ChatGPT](Research/ZombiesAndHumansSolution.html) (GPT 4o model).

 ##### Your Turn: Try your own logic test

 Do you know a good logic puzzle?
 If not do a web search, or make one up and try it on a GTP chatbot of your choice.

+Here are some that I tried: [Attempts to Stump a GPT Chatbot](Research/TryingToStumpGenerativeAI.html)

 ### The Turing Test

 This test was proposed by Alan Turing in 1950 in order to answer the question: "can computers think?".
-Since the meaning of the word think is hard to define, so he proposed a test as a type of definition.
+Since the meaning of the word think is hard to define, he proposed this test as a type of definition.
 In his test, a human evaluator judges a text-only, human language conversation between a human and a machine.
 If the evaluator can't distinguish the machine from the human, the machine is said to have passed the test.
 The test doesn't depend on the machine's ability to give correct answers, but on how closely its answers resemble those a human would give.
 The Turing Test has been influential and widely debated in the philosophy of artificial intelligence.

 #### Your Turn: Let's Do the Turning Test